 Tomatillos are native to Mexico and are small delicious vegetables from the nightshade family.
-Although they resemble tomatoes (both in appearance and in name), they are actually related more closely to cape gooseberries.
-Their scientific name is Physalis philadelphica and are a staple in a number of cuisines in Central and South America.
+Although they resemble tomatoes (both in appearance and in the name), they are actually related more closely to cape gooseberries.
+Their scientific name is Physalis philadelphica and is a staple in a number of cuisines in Central and South America.
 Despite the fact that its closest nutritional match is not actually a tomato, the common names for this plant’s fruit are Mexican tomato, husk tomato, or husk cherry.
 As the plant grows, it develops a light brown husk that will eventually break off when the tomatillo is ripe or ready to be picked.
 The ideal color and texture of the tomatillo should be bright green and rather firm.

-In culinary usage, it forms the primary ingredient in famous Mexican green sauces, as well as various sauces, while those cultivars that produce red or purple tomatillos are more suitable for jams and preserves, as they have a slightly sweeter taste.
+In culinary usage, it forms the primary ingredient of the famous Mexican green sauces, as well as various sauces, while those cultivars that produce red or purple tomatillos are more suitable for jams and preserves, as they have a slightly sweeter taste.
 Tomatillos can also be steamed, fried, or broiled, much like traditional tomatoes.
-The name tomatillo is derived from tomato, since European explorers saw the small green vegetable and associated it with a small tomato.
+The name tomatillo is derived from tomato since European explorers saw the small green vegetable and associated it with a small tomato.
 For this reason, although the rest of the world refers to red tomatoes as “tomatoes”, people in Mexico and Central America still call these green vegetables “tomate”.
 Like many other fruits and vegetables, tomatillos are packed with nutrients and their unique blend of vitamins, minerals, and organic compounds make it a very healthy addition to a nutritious diet.

 Health Benefits of Tomatillos

-Cancer Prevention: Tomatillos contain unique antioxidant phytochemicals called withanolides, which have been directly linked to anti-cancer and antibacterial functions.
-Antioxidants help to combat the effects of free radicals, which are the dangerous byproducts of cellular reproduction that can kill or mutate healthy cells and turn them into cancerous ones.
+A team of researchers from the University of Illinois, Chicago, published a study in the Tetrahedron Journal states that tomatillos contain unique antioxidant phytochemicals called withanolides, which have been directly linked to some anti-cancer and antibacterial functions.
+Antioxidants such as withanolides help to combat the effects of free radicals, which are the dangerous byproducts of cellular reproduction that can kill or mutate healthy cells and turn them into cancerous ones.